 When you first notice the negative search result, it’s best if you don’t immediately react by leaving a comment or reaching out to the site owner in anger, all of which can make the situation worse.
-You also may not be able to contact Google — search engines don’t really work like that.
+You also may not be able to contact Google.
 But there is plenty that you can do.
 Read on to learn how to remove negative search results from Google.

-The most direct and permanent way to remove a bad search result from Google is to completely remove it from the Internet.
+The most direct and permanent way to remove a bad article from Google is to completely remove it from the Internet.
 Eradicating the content means Google no longer has the negative result to display, and anyone who searches for your name won’t be able to find it.
-However, getting content removed from the Internet is far easier said than done.
+However, getting information removed from the Internet is far easier said than done.

 If you are concerned with negative Google results, connect with our team today to discuss our process.